UE and VR Development Technical Notes

 }

-Next, to get the cursor’s position in the current window, you can use APlayerController::GetMousePosition (it also retrieves position via the viewport):
+Then to get the cursor’s position within the current window, you can use APlayerController::GetMousePosition (it is also obtained via the Viewport):

 1